bitsofcotton/p2/README.md

 This might be because of differential-integral space norm conditions.
 And if so, p2-unpredictable method should be the one like the chain: d_k unpredictable then d_k inverse sign then d_k-d_{k-1} unpredictable then d_k-d_{k-1} inverse sign and so on.
-To get this data, some PRNGS pseudo-makes this chain on some ranges, then, accelerate numerical patterns so to avoid range-dependant vulnerabilities.
+To get this data, some PRNGs pseudo-makes this chain on some ranges, then, accelerate numerical patterns so to avoid range-dependant vulnerabilities.

 # General Tips
 If there exists correctly predict next one step with \[...,x_n,f(...,x_n),f(f(...,x_n)),..\], f should be linear because \[...,a\*x_n+b,a\*f(...,x_n)+b,a\*f(f(...,x_n))+b,...\].
 This concludes the structure of f is f(x):=(\<a,x\>).
 So p0 and p1 is reasonable in this meaning.
 But, if there exists predictor function, there is able to be non-predictable function on the meaning to them. (because there exists the stream that flip the predicted ones.)
+And, one of linear-space or exp-space or log-space, tetration-space or inverse-tetration-space is unpredictable in that meaning, others can be exists by some numerical tests.